Top Ways To Maximize The Effects Of Cold Plunges For Athlete Recovery

 While cold plunges can be incredibly beneficial for recovery, it’s important to note that they are not suitable right before intense exercise.
 Cold plunges cause vasoconstriction, narrowing your blood vessels, which can limit blood flow and oxygen supply to your muscles.
 Engaging in intense exercise immediately after a cold plunge may affect your performance and increase the risk of injury.

-See also Athlete Recovery: Why Cold Plunges Are A Game Changer
+See also Why Cold Plunging Is A Game Changer For Athletes

 If you have a rigorous training session or competition planned, it’s best to schedule your cold plunge sessions at least a few hours beforehand.
 This allows your body to recover and return to its optimal state before engaging in demanding physical activity.